dmolik/githubfs/README.md

 The project has evolved! it now mounts a full list of your stared repos to a directory of your choosing using [Fuse](https://github.com/libfuse/libfuse).

+The code has now been refactored to use [LMDB](https://symas.com/lmdb/) for persistence, and Repo access.

 ## Prerequisites

-You're going to need a; Compiler, Make of some sort, libfastjson with headers, and libcurl with it's headers.
-And, libfuse.
+You're going to need a; Compiler, Make of some sort, libfastjson with headers, and libcurl with it's headers, libfuse, and now lmdb with it's headers.

 ## Building